-I was helping a friend move recently and had a chance to visit their new home.
+Back in the fall of 2012, I was helping a friend move and had a chance to visit their new home.
 It was located not in a city, but on the edge of about as much wilderness as you can imagine.
-The view from their home inset high upon a hillside was fabulous, forest as far as you could see below and a large lake in the distance.
-I was told that even the occasional wolf, bear, and cougar was to be seen, and that you don't venture into the dense forest below without a companion and a compass.
+The view from their home inset high upon a hillside was fabulous, forest as far as you could see below and then a large lake in the distance.
+I was told that even the occasional wolf, bear, and cougar were to be seen, and that you don't venture into the dense forest below the house without a companion and a compass.
+In fact, one person who has lived there for 38 years said he has never crossed the half-mile of forest-swamp from his home to the lake.
+It is impenetrable, but he has walked the distance in winter on snowshoes.

-The house was lovely too, perfect for their family.
+The house where my friends live is lovely too, perfect for their family.
 All of this was very nice, but there was something more important that caught my eye straight away.
 Fifty feet or so below the house was a crystal clear pool of water.
-I could see straight through it to the bottom, and banks of underwater plants, layer on layer, in shades of green, stood out in the crystalline water.
+I could see straight through it to the bottom, and banks of underwater plants, layer on layer, in shades of an almost teal-green stood out in the crystalline water.
 Trout swam in the shallows.
 Very unusual.
 Most Michigan ponds or pools are not clear like this.

 This natural spring I just spotted was like a living being.
 Upon seeing it, in that first instant, I felt its presence.
-I knew that the pond was what made this place special.
+I knew that the pond was what made this place special, at least to me.
 Here was a living spirit that breathed life into the whole surrounding area.
-I found out later that this was a natural spring, and that the pond refills itself every four hours with fresh water from deep in the ground.
+I found out later that this was a natural spring and that the pond refills itself every four hours with fresh water from deep in the ground.
 It is as cold as ice.
+One neighbor said that his two sons (grown up now) had dared each other to swim out in the icy waters to the center, but neither ever as able to do that.
+It was just too cold.
 That said, I would like to share something with you about such places.

-Over the forty-five years or so that I have been studying astrology, I have been particularly interested in whatever relates to the space directly surrounding us, our local area.
-In the early 1970s, I developed an astrological technique that is now used by astrologers all over the world, called "Local Space."
-Local Space is primarily used today as a relocation technique, but I always used it for much more than that in counseling, more in a shamanic mode.
+Over the forty-five years or so that I have been studying astrology, I have been particularly interested in whatever relates to the space directly surrounding us, our local area (wherever we live).
+In the early 1970s I developed an astrological technique that is now used by astrologers all over the world called "Local Space."
+Local Space is primarily used today as a relocation technique, but I always used it for much more than that in counseling, invoking the power of places in more of a shamanic mode.

 So it should come as no surprise that I am fascinated by the concept in Tibetan astrology of what are called the Sa-Dak, the spirits that surround and protect auspicious places, literally, the lords of the land - Earth Lords.
 Particularly in these times, in which so much wide-scale destruction to nature and the land has taken place, one cannot but wonder about the consequences, not just physically, but spiritually.
-In general, modern society has adopted (as a world view) the very materialistic concept that land and sea are just dirt and water, so many atoms, and in themselves have no innate essence or "soul," a big mistake.
+In general, modern society has adopted (as a world view) the very materialistic concept that land and sea are just dirt and water, so many atoms, and in themselves have no innate essence or "soul," in my opinion a big mistake.
 Native Americans know better than this.